 Your step by step guide to a happy Rugby World Cup experience.

 While it might feel like a big change, we've broken it down into a few steps to help you better understand what you need to do at your place to be rugby-ready.
+Check out the steps below, or for a more detailed description, download our Rugby World Cup set-up guide.

 1. Broadband that is up to the task